shawlleyw/shawlleyw.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi, I am Shaoyu Wang, a last-year undergraduate at [Huazhong University of Science and Technology](https://english.hust.edu.cn/).
-Now I am puring my bechelor degree in Computer Science and Technology.
+Hi, I'm Shaoyu Wang, a last-year undergraduate at [Huazhong University of Science and Technology](https://english.hust.edu.cn/).
+Now I'm pursuing my bechelor degree in Computer Science and Technology.

 My research interests lie in computer architecture and machine learning system.
-I am looking to improve the performance of intensive computing especially in AI through software and hardware.
+I'm looking forward to improving the performance of intensive computing especially in the field of AI through software and hardware.

-## Research Experience`
+### Research Experience

 **National University of Singapore**
 - From July 2023